fairlearn/fairlearn/docs/user_guide/assessment.rst

 * For a speech-to-text application, the harm could be measured by disparities in the word error rate for different group, measured by the number of mistakes in a transcript divided by the overall number of words.

 Note that in some cases, harms might not be readily quantifiable.
+Occasionally, another variable in our dataset provides a close approximation to the phenomenon we seek to measure.
-In these cases, we might choose to use a closely related variable, often called a "proxy",
-to stand in for the missing variable.
+In these cases, we might choose to use that closely related variable, often called a "proxy", to stand in for the missing variable.
 For example, suppose that in the job screening scenario, we have data on whether the candidate passes the first two stages, but not if they are ultimately recommended for the job.

 As an alternative to the unobservable final recommendation, we could therefore measure the harm using the proxy variable indicating whether